lalitsom/shadowfiles/README.md

 #### How to use
 1. Download the [latest version]().
 2. Install python, recommended version 2.7
-3. open the downloaded file and open starthere.bat.
+3. open the downloaded zip file and open starthere.bat.
-4. Copy paste the link of an online directory, and then enter a folder name
+4. Copy paste the link of an online directory, and then enter a folder name.
 5. Wait for few secs and you're done.

 #### Wants to Contribute to Project